Your Travel Experience with Galapagos PRO

 Morning: After arrival in Baltra, a guide will collect you from the airport and help you transfer to the Galapagos Legend.

-Afternoon: Discover a fascinating landscape formed by different volcanic parasitic cones —lava bombs, spatter, cinder cones — that resembles the moon.
+Morning: Discover a fascinating landscape formed by different volcanic parasitic cones —lava bombs, spatter, cinder cones — that resembles the moon.
 Going up to the summit there will be an impressive views of the surrounding islands, including the eroded tuff cone Pinnacle Rock.
 You may also encounter marine iguanas, lava lizards, and blue-footed boobies.

 The time at the beach is a great opportunity to go snorkeling and see the famous Galapagos Penguins, sea turtles and White-tipped Reef Sharks among a great variety of colorful fish.
 For many visitors, this may turn out to be the best snorkeling experience.
 Crystal clear water is the perfect spot to appreciate the incredible marine life it has to offer.